 - When roasting, keep all turnip pieces separated from each other so they can brown evenly on all sides.

 Why should I eat Turnips?

 Variety is the spice of life, including in your diet.
 It is important to eat a variety of vegetables so you can reap the benefits of the different nutrient profiles.

 Turnips are a member of the cruciferous family, which are known to promote good gut flora.
 They are also rich in fiber, and vitamins A, B 1,2,3,5,6,9, C, E, and K. Turnips also have Calcium, Iron, Magnesium, Manganese, Phosphorus, Potassium, and Sodium.

 Slice the cabbage into thin strips and dust with real salt.
-This helps to remove excess moisture form the cabbage before cooking.
+This helps to remove excess moisture from the cabbage before cooking.